TpBr/Br_Computer-Science-Tutorial/README.md

 # Br_Computer-Science-Tutorial
-A tutorial of basic Computer Science concepts from a recent graduate.
+A tutorial of basic Computer Science concepts from a recent college graduate.

 I believe Computer Science is strangely open-minded, iterative, and about language.